plattysoft/ArToolKitJpctBaseLib/README.md

 ## Configuration

-For Android Studio, you just need to add the following to the build.gradle of your project:
+For Android Studio, you just need to add the following to dependencies the build.gradle of your project:

 ```
+dependencies {
     compile(group: 'org.artoolkit.ar.jpct', name: 'ArJpctBaseLib', version: '0.9', ext: 'aar')
+    [...]
+}
 ```

-For Eclipse you need to download the source code and add it as a library
+For Eclipse you need to download the source code and add it as a library.

 ## Samples